LondheShubham153/90DaysOfDevOps/2023/day04/tasks.md

-# Day 4 Task: Basic Linux Shell Scripting for DevOps Engineers.
+# Day 4 Task: Basic Linux Shell Scripting for DevOps Engineers Solution by PrithishG

  ## What is Kernel